shivamd/allrecipes/README.md

 ## Todo

-1. Option for selecting what keys to return.
-2. Complex search with queries such as multiple ingredients, course, time etc.
+1. Complex search with queries such as multiple ingredients, course, time etc.
-3. Faster test suite
+2. Faster test suite
-4. Add nutrional info to results.
+3. Add nutrional info to results.
-5. Add user photos for recipe to results
+4. Add user photos for recipe to results
-6. Able to get popular recipes of the day.
+5. Ability to get popular recipes of the day.